aychtang/giraffeMaker/readme.md

     when you run thatOtherThing.shout(), this refers to thatOtherThing.

-    thatOtherThing.shout() // "I might not be the thing you wanted." newThing.shout() // "I am a thing!"
+    thatOtherThing.shout(); // "I might not be the thing you wanted." newThing.shout(); // "I am a thing!"

 Using the keyword this allows us to refer to the particular instance of the class that we intend to within the shared function.